moby/moby/libnetwork/ROADMAP.md

 * [Goals](#goals)
 * [Project Planning](#project-planning): release-relationship to the Docker Platform.

+## Long-term Goal

+libnetwork project will follow Docker and Linux philosophy of delivering small, highly modular and composable tools that works well independently. libnetwork aims to satisfy that composable need for Networking in Containers.

-## Goals
+## Short-term Goals

-- Combine the networking logic in Docker Engine and libcontainer in to a single, reusable library
+- Modularize the networking logic in Docker Engine and libcontainer in to a single, reusable library
 - Replace the networking subsystem of Docker Engine, with libnetwork
 - Define a flexible model that allows local and remote drivers to provide networking to containers
-- Provide a stand-alone tool for using/testing libnetwork
+- Provide a stand-alone tool "dnet" for managing and testing libnetwork

 ## Project Planning